2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 - All algorithms **must** have at least a big-O estimate of their worst case, other estimates in addition to this one are welcome.
 - You should avoid using overly technical terms, if possible.
 If that is not possible, then you should define such term in the "Glossary" appendix of the book and add a ~[g]~ at the end of the term (so that the reader knows such term is in the glossary).

-These are not strict requirements, as in they won't make your pull request get rejected, but you will be asked to fix some things.
+These are not strict requirements, as in they won't make your pull request get rejected, but you may be asked to fix some things.

+### Pictures

+The pictures used should be simple to understand and not covered by copyright (please no screenshots or real games), where possible images should be saved in the following formats:

+- **Diagrams:** Vector PDF format - Some people may find useful to zoom into an image to better understand it and they usually have a low size;
+- **Picture Examples:** PNG Format, they have a good quality/compression tradeoff.

+Pictures *may or may not* have a caption to describe them, that's up to you.

+### Markdown Vs. LaTeX

+The book should be written as much as possible in [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), because everyone should be able to contribute to this book easily.

+If the situation calls for it (for instance you *absolutely need* a certain type of table) you can use pure LaTeX inline, inside the markdown document.